White House to tackle cyber challenges with Apple, IBM, insurance CEOs - Up News Info

 While the White House has continuously engaged the private sector for months over potential new cybersecurity rules, Wednesday’s planned event is unique in its inclusion of the insurance industry, according to three people familiar with the event.

-The CEO of property and casualty insurer Travelers Companies Inc, Alan Schnitzer, will attend.
+The CEO of property and casualty insurer Travelers Companies Inc, Alan Schnitzer, will attend, they said.

-Insurance companies play an important part in covering damages associated with big data breaches.
-Experts contend that influencing the insurance market’s policies around cyberattacks could bring widespread improvements to cyber defense frameworks throughout private industry.
+Insurance companies play an important part in covering damages associated with data breaches.
+Experts contend that influencing the insurance market’s policies around cyberattacks could bring widespread improvements to cyber defense systems throughout private industry.